GitTables/gittables.github.io/index.md

 ## License
-GitTables is licensed under the MIT license.
+GitTables is licensed under the [Creative Commons Attributions 4.0 International license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).
 The table data might however be licensed under different licenses as inherited from the GitHub repository that the CSVs were retrieved from.

 ## Paper